thejqs/BotOrDeath/README.md

 Eddie Izzard is already pretty random.
 So why not make him more so.
 ===================================================================

+Seemed like a natural candidate for a Markov bot.

-This Python project takes a simple txt file of his show "Dress To Kill" -- origin of delightful classics such as "cake or death" and "do you have a flag" -- randomizes it, pulling out chunks of roughly 140 characters to feed to the Twitter machine.
-Each tweet gets stashed in a database along with its creation time.
+This Python project takes a simple txt file of his show "Dress To Kill" -- origin of what have become delightful classics: "cake or death" and "do you have a flag" -- randomizes it, pulling out chunks of roughly 140 characters to feed to the Twitter machine.
+Each tweet gets stashed in a database along with its creation time and the number of characters in the tweet.

 Often enough it's still funny.
 He's that good.

-And yes, part of the joke is he's often compared to Monty Python.
-Seemed like a natural candidate for a Markov bot.
+And yes, part of the joke is having written this in Python as he's often compared to Monty Python.
+Explaining a joke ruins it, and yet here we are.